 Preston Thomas Memorial Symposium Expands Earth Art in Theory and Practice

-The Earth Art exhibition organized in 1969 by Thomas Leavitt, who was then director of the Andrew Dickson White Museum of Art, and independent curator Willoughby Sharp, was a series of 10 in situ installations created by artists who called the status of art objects, their material, and their site into question.
+The Earth Art exhibition was organized in 1969 by Thomas Leavitt, the director of the Andrew Dickson White Museum of Art, and curated by Willoughby Sharp.
+The show included a series of 10 in situ installations created by artists who called the status of art objects, their material, and their site into question.
 The exhibition marked a nascent moment for the land art movement and has had an impact felt far beyond its original time and place.

 "While the 1969 exhibition profoundly reintroduced a fundamental relationship between a work and the transforming physical properties of site," said Andrea Simitch, professor and chair of the Department of Architecture in her opening remarks, "we will now ask in 2019 — in this time of environmental crises — how might an expanded understanding of site have context beyond the physical and serve to render visible the more ephemeral properties of our fragile environments, and in so doing, call us to action?"

-Assistant professor of architecture Tao DuFour and a small group of student assistants selected the symposium's theme that advanced current political-ecological dialogue in relation to the concrete conditions for the original exhibition.
-The three-day program not only tracked current calls for climate change action to Earth Art's original line of inquiry but also set out to "Bring us face to face with others as future generations . . .
+Assistant professor of architecture Tao DuFour selected the symposium's theme as a means for advancing current political-ecological dialogue and understanding contemporary environmental urgencies in relation to the concrete conditions and context for the original exhibition.
+The program not only tracked current calls for climate change action to Earth Art's original line of inquiry but also set out "to consider the legacy of earth or land art more expansively, specifically the significance of women artists; explore the re-articulation of the motif of Earth in terms of the figure of Gaia in the hypotheses of James Lovelock and the political ecology of Bruno Latour; to and bring us face to face with others as future generations . . .
 And, to consider a reorientation of the thematic of the earth in terms of phenomenologies of atmosphere, from earth art's traditional concern with ground, excavation, and soil toward the sky, weather, and ultimately — climate," according to DuFour.

-The symposium included lectures and discussions, a film screening of the original exhibition's documentation, a public opening of two specifically commissioned installations — Flag the Earth by designer Rania Ghosn and Far Above by artist Jorge Otero-Pailos (B.Arch.
+The symposium included lectures and discussions, a screening of Marilyn Rivkin's documentary film on the original exhibition, a public opening of two specifically commissioned installations — Flag the Earth by designer Rania Ghosn and Far Above by artist Jorge Otero-Pailos (B.Arch.
 '94, M.Arch.
 '95) — and a closing seminar.
 While the collective work of the all-male group of artists commissioned by Leavitt and Sharp was a primary point of focus for critical reflection, the program expounded the impact of the larger earth art movement with the discussion of works by women land artists such as Agnes Denes, Mary Miss, Nancy Holt, and Helen Mayer Harrison who made significant connections between their work, the environment, feminist and postcolonial thought, and social justice.

 "In its historical aspect, students in attendance witnessed how the critical perspectives of women were excluded from the original Land Art exhibition," says Ainslie Cullen (B.Arch.
 '19) who assisted with the symposium's coordination.
 "Through the historical, we can reflect to further consider whose voices must be amplified — not only those of women but also of racial and ethnic minorities, queer people, survivors of abuse, and so on, in an effort to accurately depict the reality of the histories we write through our own work and discourse in the present day.
 Such perspectives are fundamental to developing equitable, critical, and responsible architectural discourse on climate."